-- Six Wichita-area offices are open for lobby service.
+- Seven Wichita-area offices are open for lobby service.

-- Our Overland Park office will reintroduce lobby service on June 8.
+- Our Revolutsia office will open Interactive Banking service only on June 15.

 - Health precautions are in place in locations with lobby service to promote social distancing.